 Aazha ani-giiwe - S/He is already going home.

 Aazha gii-ani-giiwe - S/he already went home.

 Niwii-giiwe waabang - I am going to go home tomorrow.

 Ayabi na aazha? - Is s/he home already?

 ani-, or ni- - there, in direction away from the speaker

 bi- - here, towards the speaker

-In English things or persons, which do something (they are called 'subjects')
+In English things or persons, which/who perform an action (they are called 'subjects')

-usually come before a verb, expressing what they do: 'I go', 'you are working',
+usually come before a verb: 'I go', 'you are working',

 'he is at home'.